AlenaBukilic/research-helper/README.md

   - `follow_up_questions`: Suggested topics for further research
 - **Purpose**: Synthesizes search results into comprehensive reports

+### Research Manager Agent
+- **Model**: GPT-4o-mini
+- **Tools**: Planner, Search, Writer, Evaluator, and Optimizer agents (via `.as_tool()`)
+- **Handoffs**: Email agent
+- **Purpose**: Autonomous agent that orchestrates the entire research process, making decisions about:
+  - When to perform additional searches
+  - When to refine queries based on evaluation feedback
+  - When research quality meets the threshold (0.8)
+  - When to hand off to the email agent
+- **Behavior**: Fully autonomous - iterates until quality is satisfactory, then returns the report or hands off to email

+### Evaluator Agent
+- **Model**: GPT-4o-mini
+- **Output**: `EvaluationResult` with quality score, completeness check, missing aspects, and suggestions
+- **Purpose**: Assesses report quality and completeness, identifies gaps, and suggests improvements

+### Optimizer Agent
+- **Model**: GPT-4o-mini
+- **Purpose**: Refines research queries based on evaluation feedback to improve search results

 ### Email Agent
 - **Model**: GPT-4o-mini
 - **Tools**: `send_email` function tool
 - **Purpose**: Converts markdown reports to HTML and sends via SendGrid to user-provided email addresses
-- **Behavior**: Only runs when the user opts in via the "Send report via email" checkbox and provides an email address
+- **Behavior**: Only runs when the user opts in via the "Send report via email" checkbox and provides an email address.
+Handled via agent handoff from the Research Manager Agent.

 ## Technologies